Charles Frend: Personal life

-In his entry in Who's Who, Frend listed 'the cinema' as his recreation.
+In his entry in Who's Who, Frend listed "the cinema" as his recreation.
 In 1940, Frend married Sonja Petra Baade Thorburn.

 Frend was a life-long friend of producer Sir Michael Balcon.
+Their professional association extended from Frend's work as an editor at Gaumont British and MGM-British through his directing career at Ealing and later work for Bryanston Films.

-After his death in 1977, Balcon wrote that "this broadminded, liberal man [Frend] without any trace of chauvinism in his outlook nevertheless had a proper pride in Britain and the British people and it is this characteristic which emerges so strongly in all his work."
+After Frend's death, Balcon described him as broad-minded and liberal, with a pride in Britain and the British people that was reflected in his work.